87penginnouta/87penginnouta/README.md

+## Hi there

-### Hi there 👋 I'm Zi-Ting!
-I love learning new skill and technology.
+I'm Zi-Ting👋 I love learning new skill and technology.

 ## Pinned